NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Terrain Advantage.md

-You can take advantage of the terrain to bypass foes' defenses.
 Non-lizardfolk creatures in difficult terrain are [[Conditions/Off-Guard|Off-Guard]] to you.
 If you have a swim Speed, non-lizardfolk creatures that are in water and lack a swim Speed are also off-guard to you.

-*Source: Pathfinder Lost Omens: Character Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*